 CT at ZP

-Zwanger-Pesiri is dedicated to providing Long Island with the latest CT (Computed Tomography) technology, offering 256, 128 and 64-slice systems.
+Zwanger-Pesiri is dedicated to providing Long Island with the latest CT (Computed Tomography) technology, offering low-dose CT at 11 of our offices.
 We are able to greatly reduce the radiation dose to patients while still maintaining the highest resolution.
-With our 256-slice CT-Flash scanners in Plainview and Stony Brook, patients are exposed to 75% to 90% less radiation than from most other CT scanners.
+By following the ALARA philosophy--as low as reasonably achievable--patients are exposed to the minimum amount of radiation needed to form a diagnosis.

 ZP participates in Image Wisely™, a campaign that encourages smart medical imaging.
 We pledge to eliminate unnecessary scans and lower radiation doses by using state-of-the-art equipment.